Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 13 of the best places around the world to celebrate Pride

 These kikis are about to kick off.
-Don’t miss the out-and-proud LGBT+ parades and parties worth travelling for
+Don’t miss the out-and-proud LGBTQ+ parades and parties worth travelling for

-While today’s Pride celebrations can feel less political than those early marches, this year the significance of Stonewall’s anniversary can’t be downplayed.
-Not that the extra dose of history means that Pride 2019 will be a snoozefest: this year there’ll be some of the biggest ever parties, kikis and parades happening all around the world where you can fly your rainbow flag.
+Every year, Pride parades, protests and celebrations around the world mark the continued global fight for LGBTQ+ rights.
+While today’s Pride celebrations can feel less political than those early marches half a century ago, their significance can’t be downplayed.
+Not that all that history makes Pride a snoozefest: this year, as ever, there’ll be some of the biggest ever parties, kikis and parades happening all around the world for you to fly your rainbow flag.

-You can celebrate Pride at its birthplace in New York, which hosts Worldpride this year, or venture to Iceland for Reykjavik Pride.
-Meanwhile, Pride in São Paulo takes on an element of urgency owing to the political situation in Brazil, proving that Pride still serves an important purpose in gathering together the different strands of the LGBT+ community (and its allies) for a show of solidarity and a reminder that there are still prejudices to overcome.
+You can celebrate Pride at its birthplace in New York or venture to Iceland for Reykjavik Pride.
+Meanwhile, other Prides around the world prove that they still serve an important purpose in gathering together the different strands of the LGBTQ+ community (and its allies) for a show of solidarity and a reminder that there are still prejudices to overcome.

-So pack your best wigs, your highest heels and as much glitter as you can legally carry and get ready to travel.
-Here are just a few of the best places around the world to celebrate Pride in 2019.
+So pack your best wigs, your highest heels and as much glitter as you can physically carry and get ready to travel.
+Here are just a few of the best places around the world to celebrate Pride in 2023.

 Where to celebrate Pride across the world